eFum/EWAO/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.0.4.

 ## Development server
+Run `npm install` to generate the modules and dependencies after cloning the repositorie.

+Run `ng serve --project first-ex` for a dev server of the first project application.
+Run `ng serve --project second-ex` for a dev server of the second project application.
-Run `ng serve` for a dev server.
+Run `ng serve --project third-ex` for a dev server of the third project application.

 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding